olliebrownlow/fill-the-canvas/README.md

 # Fill the canvas

-## Getting started

-Clone the repo and run `bundle install` to get started

-### Basic command line canvas editor simulation
+### Basic command line canvas editor simulator

 - M x N matrix of pixels representing the canvas
 - Each element represents a colour
-- Command line instructions
+- Command line instructions as per below

+## Getting started

+Clone the repo, navigate to the root directory and run `bundle install` to get started.

+To use the program run `ruby bin/run.rb`.

 #### Commands

 `I M N` :- Initiates a new matrix M x N in size with all elements white (O).

+`L X Y C` :- Colours pixel (x,y) with colour C.

 `C` :- Clears the canvas, all pixels set back to white (O).

-`L X Y C` :- Colours pixel (x,y) with colour C.

 `S` :- Shows the current canvas.